AudioLotus/D2Flwrz/docs/Raids/Deep-Stone-Crypt/2-Crypt-Security.md

 ### Team Setup

-- Guardians will be split up into two teams of thre.
+- Guardians will be split up into two teams of three.
 One on light side, one on dark.
 - One guardian designated as <font color="#dddea1">scanner</font>.
 - One guardian designated as first <font color="#d99694">operator</font>.